tbarron/dtm/README.md

 All of dt's output methods accept a tz argument and will convert the internal UTC value to the specified output timezone.
-If no tz argument is specified on output, the internal UTC value is converted to the default local timezone for the machine where the software is running.
+If no tz argument is specified on output, the internal UTC value is converted to the DLTZ for the LM.

 ### Comparison

 dt objects can be compared for ==, <, or <= to other dt objects and to datetime objects.
 The > and >= operators work for dt to dt comparisons.
-The comparisons datetime > dt or datetime >= dt won't work because datetime objects don't know about dt objects.
+The comparisons operators won't work if datetime is on the left side because datetime objects don't know how to compare themselves to dt objects.

 ### Iteration by day

     for day in dt(2011, 10, 1).dt_range(dt(2011, 10, 31)):
         # do whatever